silbermm/crds-angular/crossroads.net/README.md

 The client facing website for crossroads church.

+###Getting Started
+The only thing you'll need to get started in NodeJS.
+Head over to [http://nodejs.org/](http://nodejs.org) and install based on your operating system.
+We use npm scripts to run webpack so there are no node modules to install globally.
+Once you pull down the code, just run `npm i` to install all dependencies locally.

 ###Configuration
 By default webpack inserts `http://localhost:49380` everywhere it finds `__API_ENDPOINT__` in the javascript.
 This can be changed by creating and setting an environment variable called CRDS_API_ENDPOINT.